 You have unlimited access to the Institute’s Toll Free 1300 Study Assistance Line.
 Their focus is to assist you with academic support throughout the semester.
 This includes providing teaching and guidance on specific concepts if you feel you need further explanation, clarifying questions on assignment topics, and personal coaching on assignment writing.

 You are also able to email your Lecturer at any time with your study query and will receive a response within one working day.

 The Bachelor of Counselling is structured to ensure you graduate with a high level of practical skill so you can apply your counselling knowledge with confidence.
-Some subjects of the course require attendance at compulsory Residential Schools covering a range of topics including Micro Counselling Skills, Counselling Therapies, The Counselling Process, Reflective Practice, Relationship Counselling, Family Counselling, Grief Counselling, Domestic Violence and Abuse, Working with Children and Adolescents, and Group Work.
+Some subjects of the course require external students to attend compulsory Residential Schools covering a range of topics including Micro Counselling Skills, Counselling Therapies, The Counselling Process, Reflective Practice, Relationship Counselling, Family Counselling, Grief Counselling, Domestic Violence and Abuse, Working with Children and Adolescents, and Group Work.

-The Residential Schools are scheduled at the end of each semester and conducted from our academic rooms in Brisbane, Melbourne and Sydney, Australia.
+The Residential Schools are scheduled at the end of each semester and conducted from our academic rooms in Brisbane, Melbourne, Sydney, or Perth*.
 Residential Schools are a great opportunity to get together with fellow students and participate in casework sessions under the guidance of your Lecturer.
 To help facilitate your learning, our Residential Schools use case scenarios relating to everyday, contemporary issues and provide a wonderful supportive forum for group discussion, interaction and reflection.

 The following table shows how much time is allocated for the Residential School for relevant subjects: